menthol/Flexible/README.md

 Flexible is a Laravel 4 and 5 package that aims to seamlessly integrate Elasticsearch functionality with the Eloquent ORM.

+# WIP
+The API can be changed (and will) without warning until the first beta tag.

 Features
 --------